Expertise of our multidisciplinary team

 Each year, more than 4,000 babies across our network receive comprehensive, high-quality care from our multidisciplinary team of physicians, advanced practice nurses, physician assistants, RNs, developmental therapists and others.
 Together, they provide around-the-clock care to critically ill babies with health issues related to birth defects, pulmonary, cardiac, gastrointestinal issues and other disorders.

 The number of patients and diversity of conditions we see every day give us experience that is unmatched in the region.
-Many of the neonatal conditions we treat at The Children’s Hospital of Philadelphia are quite rare or extremely complex; a physician may encounter only a few such cases in an entire career.
+Many of the neonatal conditions we treat at Children’s Hospital of Philadelphia (CHOP) are quite rare or extremely complex; a physician may encounter only a few such cases in an entire career.
 Our team sees critically ill children with complex birth defects and other serious, sometimes life-threatening, conditions every day.